A brief history of Northstowe

 Following Northstowe's inclusion in the second round of the eco-town process in 2010 the Government awarded £365,000 to fund a set of studies and a capital grant of £1,135,000 for two Eco-Town Demonstrator Projects.
 These projects involved the retro fitting of properties in Rampton Drift, which will be within the new town, with sustainable energy technologies and an exhibition space at the Cambridgeshire Guided Busway Park and Ride site, which will serve Northstowe and the surrounding villages.

-On 19th July 2011, the Council received an Environmental Impact Assessment Scoping Report from the applicant for the first phase together with two covering letters dated 15th and 19th July 2011.
-To view the Councils response to the Scoping Report please click here.
+On 19 July 2011, the Council received an Environmental Impact Assessment Scoping Report from the applicant for the first phase together with two covering letters dated 15th and 19 July 2011.
+View the Councils response to the Scoping Report.

 - To navigate the online document, follow the links in the table of contents.